catalyst-cloud/catalystcloud-docs/source/first-instance/shade-sdk.rst

  This section is optional.
 If you do not wish to engage with the Catalyst Cloud interactively, you can safely skip it.

-The following code allows you to engage with the Catalyst Cloud via the Python interactive interpreter.
+The following code allows you to engage with the Sky TV via the Python interactive interpreter.
 First, define a cloud object called ``cloud``: